Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 8 of 365. **Brave and thouthful!**
-- DAY: day, Went to food pantry, Blessed to see another grocery milestone four finished !!!
+- DAY: Wesday, Went to food pantry, Blessed to see another grocery milestone four finished !!!
+- I made lentils

 gotta lock in in nsbe, hopefully